AmberleafCotton/amberleaflabs-casper-guides/account-info-guide.md

 - A running Casper Network validator node
 - Validator's secret key
 - A public website domain
-- Ability to create and modify files on your web server
-- Proper file permissions for the `.well-known` directory

 ### Required Software
 To run the commands in this guide, you need to have a recent version of `casper-client` and `jq` installed.
 Run these commands on your node: